bbowman410/bbowman410.github.io/README.md

 ## About Me

-I'm a PhD student studying at George Washington University located in Washington, D.C.
+I'm a PhD student studying at the George Washington University located in the heart of Washington, D.C.
+My research advisor is [Dr. Howie Huang](https://www2.seas.gwu.edu/~howie/).
 My research interests lie at the intersection of graph theory, machine learning, and cybersecurity.
-I'm researching ways to apply deep learning to graph structured data specifically to address issues related to cybersecurity.
+I'm interested in researching ways to apply deep learning to graph structured data specifically to address issues related to cybersecurity.

-I received a B.S. in computer engineering from the University of Maryland at College park in 2013.
-I spent 4 years working as a software engineer for AT&T before returning to pursue my PhD full time in 2017.
+I received a B.S. in computer engineering from the University of Maryland at College Park in 2013.
+After graduating I spent 4 years working as a software engineer at AT&T Government Solutions developing cybersecurity products for industry and government partners.
+In 2017 I began my full-time pursuit of my PhD at GWU.

 ### Publications